toddcooke/toddcooke.github.io/content/posts/til-mysql-for-developers.md

 - Use the data type that reflects what you are modeling, use Date for dates, use Decimal for exact values.
 - Use the smallest that works for your use case.
 Smaller values make queries faster.
 If you are representing the years someone could live, TINYINT can go up to 255 which is enough.
-- Use generated columns to create columns based on other columns based on an expression.
+- Use generated columns to create columns based on other columns with  an expression.

 ## Indexes